OpenEvalProject/evals/manuscripts/elife-78491/v2/manuscript.md

 1. Division of Infectious Diseases, University of Utah School of Medicine Salt lake City United States
 2. Division of Epidemiology, University of Utah School of Medicine Salt Lake City United States
-3. https://ror.org/00cvxb145 Department of Global Health, Global Center for Integrated Health of Women, Adolescents and Children (Global WACh), University of Washington Seattle United States
+3. Department of Global Health, Global Center for Integrated Health of Women, Adolescents and Children (Global WACh), University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-4. https://ror.org/04vsvr128 International Centre for Diarrhoeal Disease Research Dhaka Bangladesh
+4. International Centre for Diarrhoeal Disease Research Dhaka Bangladesh ([ROR:04vsvr128](https://ror.org/04vsvr128))
-5. https://ror.org/05gq02987 Department of Emergency Medicine, Warren Alpert Medical School of Brown University Providence United States
+5. Department of Emergency Medicine, Warren Alpert Medical School of Brown University Providence United States ([ROR:05gq02987](https://ror.org/05gq02987))
-6. https://ror.org/02y3ad647 Department of Pediatrics and Environmental and Global Health, Emerging Pathogens Institute, University of Florida Gainesville United States
+6. Department of Pediatrics and Environmental and Global Health, Emerging Pathogens Institute, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-7. https://ror.org/0153tk833 Division of Infectious Diseases and International Health, University of Virginia Charlottesville United States
+7. Division of Infectious Diseases and International Health, University of Virginia Charlottesville United States ([ROR:0153tk833](https://ror.org/0153tk833))
-8. https://ror.org/04rq5mt64 Department of Pediatrics, Center for Vaccine Development, University of Maryland School of Medicine Baltimore United States
+8. Department of Pediatrics, Center for Vaccine Development, University of Maryland School of Medicine Baltimore United States ([ROR:04rq5mt64](https://ror.org/04rq5mt64))
 9. Division of Microbiology & Immunology, University of Utah School of Medicine Salt Lake City United States

 † Corresponding author

 ## Abstract

-Nearly 150 million children under-5 years of age were stunted in 2020.
-We aimed to develop a clinical prediction rule (CPR) to identify children likely to experience additional stunting following acute diarrhea, to enable targeted approaches to prevent this irreversible outcome.
-We used clinical and demographic data from the Global Enteric Multicenter Study (GEMS) to build predictive models of linear growth faltering (decrease of ≥0.5 or ≥1.0 in height-for-age z -score [HAZ] at 60-day follow-up) in children ≤59 months presenting with moderate-to-severe diarrhea, and community controls, in Africa and Asia.
+Background:Nearly 150 million children under-5 years of age were stunted in 2020.
+We aimed to develop a clinical prediction rule (CPR) to identify children likely to experience additional stunting following acute diarrhea, to enable targeted approaches to prevent this irreversible outcome.Methods:We used clinical and demographic data from the Global Enteric Multicenter Study (GEMS) to build predictive models of linear growth faltering (decrease of ≥0.5 or ≥1.0 in height-for-age z-score [HAZ] at 60-day follow-up) in children ≤59 months presenting with moderate-to-severe diarrhea, and community controls, in Africa and Asia.
 We screened variables using random forests, and assessed predictive performance with random forest regression and logistic regression using fivefold cross-validation.
-We used the Etiology, Risk Factors, and Interactions of Enteric Infections and Malnutrition and the Consequences for Child Health and Development (MAL-ED) study to (1) re-derive, and (2) externally validate our GEMS-derived CPR.
-Of 7639 children in GEMS, 1744 (22.8%) experienced severe growth faltering (≥0.5 decrease in HAZ).
+We used the Etiology, Risk Factors, and Interactions of Enteric Infections and Malnutrition and the Consequences for Child Health and Development (MAL-ED) study to (1) re-derive, and (2) externally validate our GEMS-derived CPR.Results:Of 7639 children in GEMS, 1744 (22.8%) experienced severe growth faltering (≥0.5 decrease in HAZ).
 In MAL-ED, we analyzed 5683 diarrhea episodes from 1322 children, of which 961 (16.9%) episodes experienced severe growth faltering.
 Top predictors of growth faltering in GEMS were: age, HAZ at enrollment, respiratory rate, temperature, and number of people living in the household.
 The maximum area under the curve (AUC) was 0.75 (95% confidence interval [CI]: 0.75, 0.75) with 20 predictors, while 2 predictors yielded an AUC of 0.71 (95% CI: 0.71, 0.72).
 Results were similar in the MAL-ED re-derivation.
-A 2-variable CPR derived from children 0–23 months in GEMS had an AUC = 0.63 (95% CI: 0.62, 0.65), and AUC = 0.68 (95% CI: 0.63, 0.74) when externally validated in MAL-ED.
-Our findings indicate that use of prediction rules could help identify children at risk of poor outcomes after an episode of diarrheal illness.
-They may also be generalizable to all children, regardless of diarrhea status.
-This work was supported by the National Institutes of Health under Ruth L. Kirschstein National Research Service Award NIH T32AI055434 and by the National Institute of Allergy and Infectious Diseases (R01AI135114).
+A 2-variable CPR derived from children 0–23 months in GEMS had an AUC = 0.63 (95% CI: 0.62, 0.65), and AUC = 0.68 (95% CI: 0.63, 0.74) when externally validated in MAL-ED.Conclusions:Our findings indicate that use of prediction rules could help identify children at risk of poor outcomes after an episode of diarrheal illness.
+They may also be generalizable to all children, regardless of diarrhea status.Funding:This work was supported by the National Institutes of Health under Ruth L. Kirschstein National Research Service Award NIH T32AI055434 and by the National Institute of Allergy and Infectious Diseases (R01AI135114).

 ## Introduction